Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Experiments

 For the TravelQA dataset, we observe that TravelBERT\textsubscript{C} improves the MAP score by +2\% and improves MRR@N by more than +2\%.
 This means that pre-training with domain-specific unstructured text is helpful for this task.
 TravelBERT\textsubscript{K} improves the MAP score by +2.8\%.
 Baidu-ERNIE also achieves an identical result, which means that the model is good at handling Chinese question answering tasks.

 KDConv dataset is a knowledge-driven conversation dataset in which each response is generated based on a specific triple.
 Fine-tuning the BERT with unstructured text degrades the results.
 This means for knowledge-driven conversation tasks, simple pre-training with unstructured text in a specific domain may hurt performance.
 This is because, for knowledge-driven dialogue, the model may not be able to efficiently utilize the unstructured context.
 Using the proposed HKLM can improve hits-N and Distinct-N scores.
 This means that TravelBERT\textsubscript{K} can inject the travel knowledge of interest into the conversation.
 Baidu-ERNIE achieves the best results, which means that the model is good at handling Chinese dialogue tasks.
+This is because the data used by Baidu-ERNIE in the pre-training process is many times that of ours, including the multi-round dialogue data of Baidu Tieba.
+This also means that pre-training with more data, especially data related to the target task, can improve the performance of the model on the target task.

 We observe that the proposed HKLM achieves significant improvements on the TravelNER and TravelQA datasets, and has minor improvements on other datasets.
 This is because knowledge triples can enhance the representation of entities in the TravelNER dataset.
 Learning paragraph semantics helps understand the TravelQA dataset.
 Compared with TravelBERT\textsubscript{C}, the HKLM also greatly improves the results of the KDConv dataset which requires knowledge triples to return the correct information response.
 Nevertheless, since the labels of the TravelET dataset have a logical hierarchy, there is a lack of understanding of the hierarchical structure of classes (taxonomy) in the pre-training process.
 In addition, the task is a multi-label classification problem, and it is relatively simple to use the threshold to select the final labels.
-For the TravelOIE dataset, the data annotation relies on the information extraction mechanism of dependency parsing \cite{DBLP:conf/emnlp/QiuZ14}, but we did not specifically add linguistic knowledge during the pre-training process.
+For the TravelOIE dataset, the data annotation relies on the information extraction mechanism of dependency parsing (\cite{DBLP:conf/emnlp/QiuZ14}), but we did not specifically add linguistic knowledge during the pre-training process.
 These issues need to be further explored in the future.